busterswt/busterswt.github.io/_posts/2021-04-07-installing-nsxt-manager-on-openstack.markdown

 ### Create a Neutron port

 The NSX Manager appliance is bootstrapped with a configuration that is injected into the image using the `guestfish` utility.
 Part of the configuration defines the IP address, netmask, and gateway for the Manager appliance.
-That said, now is a good time to create a Neutron port on the management network in order to know what the fixed IP will be so the configuration and be created accordingly.
+That said, now is a good time to create a Neutron port on the management network in order to know what the fixed IP will be so the configuration can be created accordingly.

 ```
 # openstack port create --network LAN --security-group nsx NSX_MANAGER_MGMT --description 'NSX Manager'